Liberty High School (Nevada): Band

-Choral programs
+Choir

 Liberty offers five different choir classes and an innovative approach to music in special education.
 Liberty's award-winning choirs have been featured at festivals in San Diego and New York City.
-Liberty's founding director, Nicki Bakko Toliver, recently completed her DMA in Choral Conducting at North Dakota State University and is currently the assistant professor of Choral Music at Wartburg College in Waverly, Iowa.

-The choir's current director is Mr. Lamont Russell, a graduate of Oklahoma City University.
-Under Mr. Russell's direction, the Choir Department has grown from one choir to five choirs.
-The department consists of the following choirs: Viva Voce (Mixed Chamber Choir); Voce Harmonique (Women's Chamber Choir); Men of Note!(Men's Choir); Bella Tones (Beginning/Intermediate Women's Choir); The Patriot Stars Show Choir; and features the following small groups: Patriotix Acappella Group; Mixed Jazz Quartet, and a Men's Barbershop Quartet.
-Recently, the LHS Choirs performed with Amira Willighagen, Winner of Holland's Got Talent.
-In addition to concerts and festival throughout the year, the Choir participates in Community Service Projects such as Relay for Life and presents benefit performances around the valley.
+The choir has five choirs, incuding Viva Voce, a mixed chamber choir; Voce Harmonique, a women's chamber choir); Men of Note!, men's choir; Bella Tones, a beginning to itermediate women's choir; and the Patriot Stars Show Choir.
+The choir also small groups including Patriotix Acappella, mixed jazz quartet, and a men's barbershop quartet.
+Recently, the choirs performed with Amira Willighagen.
+In addition to concerts and festival throughout the year, the choir participates in community service projects such as Relay for Life and presents benefit performances around the valley.